andrew/ultimate-awesome/README.md

 - [awesome-front-end](https://github.com/FrendEr/awesome-front-end) - 优秀前端资源收集.
 - [awesome-angular](https://github.com/garora/awesome-angular) - A curated list of awesome Angular Courses, tutorial, libraries and software.
 - [awesome-nft-papers](https://github.com/GeminiLight/awesome-nft-papers) - A paper collection on non-fungible token (NFT).
+- [free-operating-system-resources](https://github.com/getvmio/free-operating-system-resources) - Operating System Free Resources | This repo collects 36 of free resources for Operating System. 🖥️ Delve into the core of computing with our OS Kernel repository!
+Offering a comprehensive collection of free resources on operating systems and an interactive online playground, this is your lab for .
 - [awesome-blockchain](https://github.com/g-leopard/awesome-blockchain) - Curated list of resources for the development and applications of blockchain.
 - [awesome-taiwan-foods](https://github.com/goodjack/awesome-taiwan-foods) - Awesome Taiwan Foods 台灣獲獎食品.
 - [awesome-command-palette](https://github.com/gorkemcetin/awesome-command-palette) - Awesome command palette libraries, implementations and blog posts.